coder/coder/examples/templates/kubernetes-pod/README.md

 Then start the Coder host with `serviceAccountName: coder` in the pod spec.

+## Namespace

+The target namespace in which the pod will be deployed is defined via the `coder_workspace` variable.
+The namespace must exist prior to creating workspaces.

 ## Persistence

 The `/home/coder` directory in this example is persisted via the attached PersistentVolumeClaim.
 Any data saved outside of this directory will be wiped when the workspace stops.

+## code-server

+`code-server` is installed via the `startup_script` argument in the `coder_agent` resource block.
+The `coder_app` resource is defined to access `code-server` through the dashboard UI over `localhost:13337`.